 Around 20% of girls in Ethiopia miss school due to menstruation each year and most of those girls are those that use hand-made pads or those that have no access to any menstrual hygiene management (MHM) products.
 Beginning menstruation is also a well-recognised cause of girls dropping out of school altogether across developing countries.
 At least one in 10 African girls either skip school during menstruation or have to drop out of school.

-The Scholarship girls had never seen pads like hannahpad!
+The female Scholarship students had never seen pads like hannahpad!
 Their comments included, “they are so soft”; “they are really pretty”, “they are really well made”, “I didn’t know these existed” and of course “thank you”.
 As the girls are already washing their hand-made cloth pads, they explained it would not be difficult to follow the hannahpad washing instructions.
 These girls are lucky that they have access to safe water for hygiene purposes, which many people in Ethiopia do not have.

 Access to safe water, sanitation and hygiene is an essential part of menstrual health management.
 In Ethiopia, 95% of rural school girls do not have access to toilet facilities or water access in their schools.
 This means girls often don’t have a private place for changing menstrual pads, proper facilities to dispose of MHM products or the ability to wash their hands after toilet use.
 All of these factors influence a girl’s decision on whether she will attend school during her period.
 It is for this reason that Create Impact also focuses on providing inclusive, accessible toilets with menstrual hygiene facilities as well as access to water on-site at schools for handwashing.